nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### 8. Edit Member: `editMember`
 Edit task details

-Format: `editMember NAME IN LIST -n NEW NAME -p NEW PHONE NUMBER -e NEW EMAIL`
+Format: `editMember NAME IN LIST -n NEW NAME -p NEW PHONE NUMBER -e NEW EMAIL -r ROLE`
 * Edits the person at the specified NAME IN LIST.
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.

-Examples: `editMember Alice -n Alice Lim -p 95231156 -e tasha@test.com`
+Examples: `editMember Alice -n Alice Lim -p 95231156 -e tasha@test.com -r Events head`

 ### 9. Mark Task as Done: `done`